If you’re new to selling art online you may think you need thousands of eyes on you to be successful and that it’s going to take years to get there.

 And people usually remember those who speak about their work with enthusiasm and passion.

 In an online setting, social media is your good friend.
 They will help you attract followers, as well as the attention of other professionals who will require your skills or—again—know others to refer you to.
+For instance, TikTok statistics show that art-related videos are the second favorite type of content among users.

 One common myth among artists attempting to sell their work online is that you need a huge social media following.
 It’s not true.
 Here’s what Luiza Niechoda has to say: